History of Seal Island False Bay

 Orca predations on sevengil cow sharks in 2015 and 2016 eventually led to the departure of cow sharks from the Millers Point aggregation site.

-Then in 2017 we had the first concrete evidence that orcas were targeting great white sharks in False Bay and Gandbaai, when five white shark carcasses washed up between Franskraal and Struisbaai between 7 February and 24 June in 2017.
+Then in 2017 we had the first concrete evidence that orcas were targeting great white sharks in False Bay and Gansbaai, when five white shark carcasses washed up between Franskraal and Struisbaai between 7 February and 24 June in 2017.

 Sadly orca predations have continued to put pressure on the white shark and cow shark populations and now it seems the white sharks are reluctant to return to Seal Island False Bay.

 For the cage diving industry it has been a very difficult time.
-Fortunately the industry has been able to adapt and the operators continue to work in the area with cow sharks and bronze whalers, which appear to be filling the ecological niche left by the Great White Shark
+Fortunately the industry has been able to adapt and the operators continue to work in the area with cow sharks and bronze whalers, which appear to be filling the ecological niche left by the Great White Shark.

 Birdlife of Seal Island